zetavg/chromium-website/site/blink/guidelines/web-platform-changes-guidelines/index.md

 interoperability](https://docs.google.com/document/d/1romO1kHzpcwTwPsCzrkNWlh0bBXBwHfUsCt98-CNzkY/edit)
 for a more in-depth discussion.

-Compatibility risk is the likelihood that a change will break existing web content loaded in Chromium.
+<dfn id="compatibility-risk">Compatibility risk</dfn> is the likelihood that a
+change will break existing web content loaded in Chromium.
 Compatibility risk is especially common with API removal, but it is also a factor when adding new features: before shipping, we need to be as sure as we reasonably can that the feature will not change or